mnestorov/custom-multisite-cookie-manager/README.md

 - Add an option for encrypting cookie values for added security.

 ### 1.2
-- Implement the cookie import/export feature
+- Implement the cookie import/export feature.

+### 1.3
+- Log cookie usage, and provide reporting tools for administrators.

 ---